unravmc/hydeout/staff.md

 <hr>

 These members are the highest-ranking of our traditionally obtainable staff positions.
 They have all the same permissions as a Mod, but also are responsible for permanent punishments.
-Admins are also given moderation abilities on the [Discord](../discord/) server.
+They are given forum moderator permissions, as well as moderation abilities on the [Discord](../discord/) server.

 <details>
   <summary>Detailed rank information</summary>